 Keep your agile approach strong — streamline, discuss, and iterate.
 These are the keywords for building and implementing an agile workflow, so don't forget them for a single second!
 As a result, you'll avoid:

 - Complicating the workflow when it's not absolutely necessary

 - Disregarding the pains of stakeholders and team members have when using or viewing the workflow

 - Having an outdated workflow that's no longer adequate for both the company culture and the team culture

 Kick your agile workflow up a notch

-- Visualize what the team will deliver and when by arranging user stories into sprint swimlanes
+- Visualizing what the team will deliver and when by arranging user stories into sprint swimlanes

-- Prioritize user stories in each sprint by ordering them inside the respective sprint swimlane
+- Prioritizing user stories in each sprint by ordering them inside the respective sprint swimlane

-- Get and analyze sprint statistics at a glance to ensure that the team's capacity isn't exceeded
+- Reviewing sprint statistics at a glance to ensure that the team's capacity isn't exceeded